APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

   OBS: there is no enforced relationship between the source file and the package. employee.scala doesn't have to be on com/horstmann/impatient directory.

-  You can contribute to more then on package in a single file.
+  we can contribute to more then on package in a single file.

 <h3>Scope Rules</h3>